(Spoken on October 28th, 1972)

 Again, I should say that nature has no ‘you' and ‘I', ‘he', ‘she', ‘it'.
 These things do not exist for nature.
 They are our concepts, our notions working within our brains.
 ‘I', ‘you', ‘he', ‘she', ‘it' are non-existent for nature; therefore, a wind will blow over everyone's face in the same manner.
 Whether it is ‘I' or ‘you' or ‘he' or ‘she' or ‘it', it makes no difference.
 The wind of the law of nature will blow equally on all people's faces and extract the same levy from everyone.

-Thus it becomes imperative on the part of a spiritual sadhaka to be conscious and cautious of his or her daily conduct, behaviour and attitudes to things in general.
+Thus it becomes imperative on the part of a spiritual sadhaka to be conscious and cautious of his or her daily conduct, behaviour and attitude to things in general.
 You cannot smile before one and frown at another unless you are able to connect the two together in an organic relationship.
 If there is a difficulty in bringing about this relation between the two aspects of our work and nature, we will be the losers, and no one else.
-The foundation of spiritual life should be well thought out and firmly laid before we tread the path of the spirit.
+Thus, the foundation of spiritual life should be well thought out and firmly laid before we tread the path of the spirit.
 It is the basic rock foundation upon which we have to build the edifice of our future, both in the form of practice and of achievement.

 What is your idea about other people?
 Answer this question to yourself.
 When you look around and see people, what do you think about them?
 What do you think about these many things that you see in front of you?
 This has a connection with your progress because what you think about others is only a manifestation of what you are at present, because what is not within you cannot come out.
 Your present state of evolution is responsible for the attitude that you are developing in respect of persons and things at a given moment of time.
 From this you can have a judgment of your own worth and status in life and the stage of progress that has been made.

 Every little bit of our outward and inward conduct, therefore, is contributory to spiritual progress because this precisely is what is called spiritual practice.
-The moment we think, we have to think comprehensively through all these factors.
+The moment we think, we have to think comprehensively through all these aspects.
 If we put a morsel of food into our stomach, the entire organism begins to work, not only the stomach.
 Every part of the physiological system begins to work because of the internal relationship among the parts.
 Likewise, when a single act of spiritual sadhana is set into motion, all the other contributory factors also begin to take part in it, and if they are ignored, they will set up an adverse reaction.
 These are what we call the obstacles in spiritual sadhana: ignored factors taking up a reaction in vehemence against us.
-This is what we call pratibandhikas, or obstacles in meditation, etc. Otherwise, there will be no obstacle in meditation.
+This is what we call pratibandhikas, or obstacles in meditation, etc. Otherwise, there is no obstacle in meditation.
 It is very clear that an ignored person is our enemy.
 If we do not ignore any person and take into consideration everyone and anything, we will be a friend of everyone and everything.
 Reactions will not be set up.

 The internal reactions and outer impacts which we sometimes experience as adversities are due to the operation or work of factors which we have forgotten or ignored in our life.
 Otherwise, there should be no such thing as obstacles in sadhana.
 If you ignore a particular aspect of dietetic discipline, you know what will happen.
 You may have considered many aspects, but a few of them have been forgotten.
 You know you should not eat a square meal at midnight, and if you follow everything else but forget that aspect, that particular ignored aspect will have a reaction.
 The next morning you will have a fever because you have forgotten a simple factor that you should not have a square meal at midnight.
 You have followed all the other rules: you have sat properly, munched properly, swallowed properly, but you have done it at a wrong time.
 This is only to give a visible example of our errors.
 A small factor ignored in spiritual sadhana can set up a vehement reaction and come upon our heads like a bolt from the blue, and we will not know what has happened to us.